Balasaraswathi11/guvi-task6/README.md

 2. https://github.com/rvsp/typescript-oops/blob/master/Practice/class-circle.md

-3.Write a "person" class to hold all the details.
+3. Write a "person" class to hold all the details.

-4.Write a class to calculate the Uber price.
+4. Write a class to calculate the Uber price.